 - (Money) How much you are asking for

 So you would say to your donor: “We were hoping you’d consider a gift of (Money) to fund (Project) so that you can create (Impact.)”

 I like the the IMP formula because it connects the donor to something specific.
 It presents your effort in a precise, easy to understand format.

 Don’t make a generic ask!
 Make it specific.
 And most of all, connect the amount of money to the impact that the donor can make.

-How are YOU doing with your face-to-face asks?
-Leave me a comment and let me know!
+How are you doing with your face-to-face asks?
+Leave me a comment and let us know!